junxit/us-congress-bills-114/metadata.md

 - 2016-07-14 — Introduced in Senate
 - 2016-07-14 — Passed/agreed to in Senate: Submitted in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S5194-5195; text as passed Senate: CR S5178)
 - 2016-07-14 — Submitted in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S5194-5195; text as passed Senate: CR S5178)
+- 2016-07-15 — Message on Senate action sent to the House.
+- 2016-07-18 — Held at the desk.
+- 2016-07-18 — Received in the House.
+- 2016-07-25 — Considered as privileged matter. (consideration: CR H5033)
+- 2016-07-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-07-25 — On agreeing to the resolution Agreed to without objection. (text: CR H5033)
+- 2016-07-25 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H5033)